Deniz-Eren/dev-can-linux/README.md

 [Development (workspace/dev)](https://github.com/Deniz-Eren/workspace/tree/main/dev)
 documentation for details on how to setup the development container.

-Within the development container, to build:
+Within the development container, to build (default is for x86_64 platform):

     cd dev-can-linux
     mkdir build ; cd build